SDS RiskAssist Logo - White Backgroud

 WHMIS training is specific to the hazards found in your workplace

-For each chemical product in your workplace, WHMIS also requires employers to ensure that employees receive site- and job-specific training on the procedures in place for safe storage, handling, use, disposal, emergencies, spills, and other unusual situations.
+This is contrary to the WHMIS requirement that employers ensure employees receive site- and job-specific training for each chemical product in your workplace to understand the procedures in place for safe storage, handling, use, disposal, emergencies, spills, and other unusual situations.

 To safely handle chemical products, workers should be able to answer these four questions for every hazardous product they work with: